Naosan/e-auth-manager/README.md

      --tokens ./config/ebay-tokens.encrypted.json
    ```

-The script encrypts the refresh token with AES-256-CBC, writes it to `ebay_tokens.sqlite`, and mirrors the payload in the machine-shared encrypted JSON file.
+The script saves tokens using the same encryption modes as the library: database fields are encrypted with AES-256-GCM, and the local JSON cache uses AES-256-CBC.
 This matches the default behaviour of `UserAccessToken_AuthorizationCodeManager`, making it easy to bootstrap new environments or recover from accidental file deletions.

 ---